Azure/openai-at-scale/docs/logging_cosmosdb.md

 }

 ### Partitioning
-Recommended partitioning key for storing prompt log data is "session_id".
+Recommended partitioning key for storing prompt log data is "chat_session_id".
 This will ensure that all prompts related to the same session are in the same partitions, and basic logging queries will avoid cross-partitions queries.

 Following structure automatically created in the analytical store will enable further analytics (WIP).